Renzyy01/RENCE/README.md

 ---

-# 🙇‍♀️ ABOUT ME
+# 🙇‍♀️ MORE ABOUT ME:

 I am a Electronics Engineering Student in Fullbright College And I am currently a 1st Year Student

-# 📚 Currently Studying
+# 📚 CurrenT Focus:
 - Arduino Programming
 - C++
 - PCB Design